zelphior/homebridge-http-garagedoor/README.md

-# homebridge-http-securitysystem
+# homebridge-http-garagedoor
-Homebridge plugin that creates a SecuritySystem device which uses configurable HTTP calls to set and get its state.
+Homebridge plugin that creates a GarageDoorOpener which uses configurable HTTP calls to set and get its state.

-It's main purpose is to connect security solutions that are not HomeKit compatible to HomeKit.

-This plugin can be used as a security system in HomeKit/Homebridge.
-It creates a Homebridge accessory which uses HTTP calls to arm, disarm and check the status of security systems and provides the Service.SecuritySystem service to HomeKit with both the SecuritySystemCurrentState and the SecuritySystemTargetState characteristics implemented.
+This plugin can be used as a garage door opener in HomeKit/Homebridge.
+It creates a Homebridge accessory which uses HTTP calls to open, close and check the status of garage door and provides the Service.GarageDoorOpener service to HomeKit.

 ## Installation

 1. Install homebridge using: npm install -g homebridge
-2. Install homebridge-http-securitysystem using: npm install -g homebridge-http-securitysystem
+2. Install homebridge-http-garagedoor using:
 3. Update your configuration file.
 See sample-config.json in this repository for a sample.

 ## Features
-The main function of the module is to proxy HomeKit queries to an arbitrary web API to retrieve and set the status of the security system.
+The main function of the module is to proxy HomeKit queries to an arbitrary web API to retrieve and set the status of the garage door.
 Main features include:
 - Configurable HTTP endpoints to use for getting/setting the state, including passing parameters in for of GET or in POST body
 - Support for basic HTTP authentication
-- Configurable mapping of API response data to HomeKit SecurityDevice status to allow custom responses
+- Configurable mapping of API response data to HomeKit garage door status to allow custom responses
-- Interval polling of the current state to enable real-time notifications even if the security system has been enabled without the use of HomeKit
+- Interval polling of the current state to enable real-time notifications even if the garage door has been opend or closed without the use of HomeKit

 ## Configuration
-This module requires that the URLs for getting and setting the security system's state are configured correctly.
+This module requires that the URLs for getting and setting the garage door state are configured correctly.
 This has to be done in Homebridge's config.json.
 You can find a sample configuration file in this repository.

 The configuration options are the following: